 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a) If no obvious respiratory distress, apply pulse ox.
-If \geq 94% and no signs/symptoms of respiratory distress, no Oxygen is required.
-If \leq 89% apply nasal cannula at 2-6 LPM.
-If unable to increase \geq 94% move to 15 LPM via NRM - 3.
+Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a) If no obvious respiratory distress is noted, apply a pulse ox.
+If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to ≥94%. - 3.
 Control any external bleeding: - a) Apply direct pressure and pressure dressing. - b) Refer to bleeding control protocol (tourniquet) for bleeding not quickly controlled with direct pressure and dressings. - 4.
-Splint musculoskeletal injuries: - a) Immobilize the joints with a rigid splint above and below the injury for long bone injuries. - b) Immobilize the long bones with a rigid splint above and below the injured site for joint injuries. - c) Assure the joints and bones are immobilized sufficiently to stabilize the injured structures (especially when using a soft splint or pillow). - d) Assess distal pulse, motor & sensation. - 5.
-If the extremity is angulated and no distal pulse is present, reduce by gently applying manual traction until the pulse returns. - a) Reassess distal pulse, motor and sensation.
+If the extremity is angulated, pulseless, and/or other concerns for neurovascular compromise, reduce it by gently applying manual traction (back to anatomical position) until the pulse returns or attempts are found to be unsuccessful. - a) Reassess distal pulse, motor and sensation. - 5.
+Splint musculoskeletal injuries: - a) Immobilize the joints with a rigid splint above and below the injury for long bone injuries. - b) Immobilize the long bones with a rigid splint above and below the injured site for joint injuries. - c) Assure the joints and bones are immobilized sufficiently to stabilize the injured structures (especially when using a soft splint or pillow). - d) Assess distal pulse, motor & sensation.